-- 1) An "Application for Graduation" (due in January). - 2) An approved original printed copy, three photocopies, and one electronic copy of the dissertation to the Director of PhD Studies, with the form and payment for binding.
+- 1) An "Application for Graduation" (due in January for spring graduates and August for fall graduates). - 2) An approved original printed copy, three photocopies, and one electronic copy of the dissertation to the Director of PhD Studies, with the form and payment for binding.
 Each copy must include a one-page single-spaced abstract.
 Additional copies for personal use may be submitted for binding. - 3) A vitae sheet, written in narrative style and including the date and place of birth, a summary of the candidate's professional and academic career and degrees earned, publications, memberships, and special honors. - 4) A completed form for sending the dissertation to TREN (Theological Research Exchange Network).